One Exercise Fixed My 15% Power Imbalance

 • Strengthen your ankles with separate stability work

-• Accept that balance will improve with practice
+• Accept that balance will improve with practice—mine took about six weeks to feel natural

 Jason Michael